P-KB-O/ner-baseline/README.md

 python test.py
 ```

-you can get output information in the terminal, and see confusion matrix heatmap plot in `image` dir
+you can get output information in the terminal, and see confusion matrix heatmap plot in `img` dir